Are You Eligible for Chapter 7 Bankruptcy or Chapter 13 Bankruptcy?

-Chapter 13 bankruptcy is referred to as a "wage earner's" bankruptcy due to the fact that those who undertake this filing need assistance for the reorganization of their financial situation.
-Chapter 13 filers undertake repayment plans that last three to five years and are able to keep more possessions than in Chapter 7 as they repay more creditors.
+Chapter 13 bankruptcy is referred to as a “wage earner’s” bankruptcy due to the fact that those who undertake this filing need assistance for the reorganization of their financial situation.
+Chapter 13 bankruptcy filers undertake repayment plans that last three to five years and are able to keep more possessions than in Chapter 7 bankruptcy as they repay more creditors.

-Asking What Happens After Filing Chapter 7 Bankruptcy Or Chapter 13 Bankruptcy?
+Asking What Happens After Filing Chapter 7 Bankruptcy or Chapter 13 Bankruptcy?
 Contact An Attorney.

-We are prepared to put the experience we have learned in thousands of cases to help you ideally address the financial challenges with which you are faced if you are considering bankruptcy.
+We are prepared to put the experience we have earned in thousands of cases to help you ideally address the financial challenges with which you are faced if you are considering bankruptcy.
 We will do everything to assist you in finding the right solution for your unique needs, circumstances and goals.

 To schedule a free initial consultation with our Monmouth County, New Jersey, Chapter 7 bankruptcy lawyer, call local: 732-988-1500 or fill out our contact form.